Blog Home / Knowledge / Accounting KPIs for Internal Accounting Departments: Metrics That Matter

 6. General Ledger Accuracy

-Purpose: Measures how often adjustments or errors were made in the general ledger.
+Purpose: Tracks how often adjustments or errors occur in the general ledger.

-Best practice: Aim for as few corrections as possible, and develop strong internal controls.
+Best practice: Keep corrections to a minimum and maintain strong internal controls.

 7. Invoice Processing Time

-Purpose: Report average time taken to process supplier invoices.
+Purpose: Measures the average time taken to process supplier invoices.

 Formula:

-Best Practice: Aim for an average turnaround of five business days or less, using automation tools if necessary.
+Best practice: Maintain an average turnaround of five business days or less, leveraging automation tools to speed up the process.

 8. Cost to Process an Invoice

-Purpose: Calculate the average cost to process each invoice.
+Purpose: Calculates the average cost to process each invoice.

-Formula: Cost per Invoice = Total AP Processing Cost/ Number of Invoices Processed
+Cost per Invoice = Total AP Processing Cost ÷ Number of Invoices Processed

 9. Cash Conversion Cycle (CCC)

-Purpose: To measure the time taken for an organization to turn its investment in inventories and other inputs into a cash flow.
+Purpose: Measures the time taken for an organisation to convert its investments in inventories and other resources into cash flow.

-Formula: CCC = DSO + Days Inventory Outstanding (DIO) – DPO
+CCC = Days Sales Outstanding (DSO) + Days Inventory Outstanding (DIO) – Days Payables Outstanding (DPO)

-Best practice: Generally, a shorter Cash Conversion Cycle is desirable, as it means increased liquidity.
+Best practice: Aim for a shorter Cash Conversion Cycle, as it reflects higher liquidity and operational efficiency.

 10. Time to Close the Books

-Purpose: To track the number of days it takes to close monthly, quarterly or annual accounts.
+Purpose: Tracks the average number of days required to close monthly, quarterly, or annual accounts.

 11. Audit Readiness

-Best practice: Up-to-date documentation, regular internal audits and a strong control environment.
+Best practice: Maintain up-to-date documentation, conduct regular internal audits, and ensure a robust internal control environment.

 12. Percentage of Manual Journal Entries

-Best practice: Use ERP and accounting software with a recurring or standard entry function to automate the entries.
+Best practice: Leverage ERP systems and accounting software with recurring or standard entry functions to automate journal postings and improve accuracy.

 13. Financial Report Accuracy

-Why it matters: Accuracy is key to stakeholder credibility, audit outcomes, and regulatory compliance.
+Why it matters: Maintaining accuracy in financial reporting is crucial for stakeholder trust, audit quality, and regulatory compliance.

 14. ROI on Accounting Technology

-Purpose: To measure return from investment in accounting software or to measure investment in automation tools.
+Purpose: Measures the return on investment (ROI) from accounting software or automation tools.

 Best Practices in KPI implementation